i Brazil's economic history

 ii The trend towards compliance

-The period 2014–2018 will be remembered for the in-depth investigations of Operation Car Wash and the development of other important investigations relating to the fight against money laundering and corruption in Brazil.
-During this time, the country's business practices have undergone significant transformations.
+Operation Car Wash will be remembered for the in-depth investigations relating to the fight against money laundering and corruption in Brazil.
+Since 2014, the country's business practices have undergone significant transformations.
 At the centre of these transformations is the improvement of systems for the detection, investigation and punishment of various infractions by public authorities.

 Nevertheless, there has been progress in more robust and cooperative investigations in diverse subjects.
 Against the backdrop of an economic crisis and an increase in the possibility of detection and punishment of infractions of a varied nature, preventive actions taken by companies, such as compliance programmes, are becoming more critical and are encouraged by new legislative requirements and by the authorities.